 “This has been such a different breakup.
 Now three weeks.
 I'm wishing I could just fast forward time.
-This feeling is familiar.
-I want to be out of this experience right now.
+I just desperately want to be OK.”

-He looked at me in the eyes dropped his voice and said sternly,
+He looked me in the eyes and dropped his voice.

 “I want to be friends and nothing more.”